-Requirements for Appearing for End Semester Examinations: The student should satisfy the attendance requirements and register for examination in those courses of that semester by paying the prescribed fee.
+Requirements for Appearing for End Semester Examinations: The student should satisfy the attendance requirements and register for examination of that semester by paying the prescribed fee.

-If a student fails to clear a course in four attempts in a particular course, the CAM of that course will cease to be counted from the fifth attempt.
-The student has to appear for end semester examinations and based on his/her performance alone, the result will be declared.
+If a student fails to clear a course in three attempts in a particular course, the CAM of that course will cease to be counted from the fourth attempt.
+The student has to appear for end semester examinations and based on his / her performance alone, the result will be declared.

-Internal Marks Internal Marks will be awarded by conducting two assessment Tests and assignments for all theory courses.
-Performance of the student in each laboratory exercise/experiment and model practical exam will decide the internal marks for practical course.
+Internal Marks will be awarded by conducting two assessment Tests and assignments for all theory courses.
+Performance of the student in each laboratory exercise/experiment and model practical exam will decide the internal marks for

+Internal Marks practical course.
 There will be no minimum CAM requirement in a course to register for the end semester examinations.